erik1968/analog-smith21/content/pages/portfolio/project-4.md

       relativeUrl: true
 layout: project
 ---
-> A branding project that evolved into an arguably
->
-> *user/player-centered product idea*

-###### I have all the content I need now, including brand new, studio quality (shot in new light tent) product photos of the revised and new surfrace printed packages.
+> ###### I have all the content I need now, including brand new, studio quality (shot in new light tent) product photos of the revised and new surfrace printed packages.

 ###### Here's a short project presentation **with** the new product photos on Behance::